There is only a limited amount of food you can eat in a single day.

-Omega-3 fatty acids are extremely important for the optimal function of your body.
+Omega-3s are extremely important for the optimal function of your body.
 They're linked to improved wellbeing and a lower risk of many serious diseases (1).

 Although salmon is mainly prized for its beneficial composition of fatty acids, it also packs a massive amount of other nutrients.

-Bottom Line: Fatty fish like salmon is loaded with beneficial fatty acids, protein, vitamins and minerals.
+Summary Fatty fish like salmon is loaded with beneficial fatty acids, protein, vitamins and minerals.
 It is a good idea to eat fatty fish every week.

 It is loaded with vitamins, minerals, fiber, antioxidants and various bioactive compounds.

-- 200% of the RDA for Vitamin C.
+- Vitamin C: 200% of the RDI

-- Large amounts of Vitamin B6, Potassium, Calcium, Magnesium, Copper and Manganese.
+- Large amounts of vitamin B6, potassium, calcium, magnesium, copper and manganese

-This is coming with 2 grams of fiber, 3 grams of protein and only 50 calories.
+The same amount has 2 grams of fiber, 3 grams of protein and only 50 calories.

-The sea has more than just fish... it also contains massive amounts of vegetation.
+The sea has more than just fish.
+It also contains massive amounts of vegetation.

-Just eating a high-iodine seaweed like kelp a few times per month can give your body all the iodine that it needs.
+Just eating a high-iodine seaweed like kelp a few times per month can give your body all the iodine it needs.

 Garlic really is an amazing ingredient.